4GeeksAcademy/python-beginner-programming-exercises/exercises/16-Random-Colors-Loop/README.md

 - You have 10 students, you need to loop 10 times.

-- Each time you loop, generate a random number between 0-3 using the `randint()` function we saw on the last exercise.
+- Each time you loop, generate a random number between 0 and 3 using the `randint()` function we saw on the last exercise.

 - Use the `get_color` function on this exercise to get the color name from the number you get.